-- Even before this crisis, hospitals were woefully inadequate to address even basic needs.
+- Even before this crisis, hospitals and the health care system were woefully inadequate to address even basic needs.
 So social distancing and hygienic practices are lifesaving actions.

 The Greater Contribution is acutely aware of the new challenges, and both its Ugandan and U.S.-based staff are taking several actions and precautions to help families weather this crisis and ensure our efforts to empower women and lift families out of poverty continue uninterrupted:

-- Because many of our borrowers have no income at this time, we are encouraging them to stay home and practice social distancing to help prevent the virus’ transmission.
+- With the extreme increase in cases due to the Delta variant and the lack of vaccine in Uganda, we are encouraging our borrowers to stay home and practice social distancing to help prevent the virus’ transmission.